 Front running 1600 cars lap Mallala in 1 min 21

 Formula Vee uses the aircooled boxer engine out of the VW Beetle.
 There are strict guidelines as to what modifications can be done to the engines.
 The 1200cc engines are open to a little more modifications than the 1600cc engine.
 Every engine must run the standard carby, fan shroud and generator housing.
 Engines and heads are sealed.

 The 1600cc engines have a restrictor plate under the carby.

-Formula Vee use Hoosier Racing Tyres.
+Formula Vee use Yokohama Tyres.
 It is a long lasting grooved tyre, which can be used for up to two seasons.
 Because it is grooved there is no need for wet tyres.
 This greatly reduces the cost of racing.